Central Committee of the Workers' Party of Korea

 The 1st Central Committee was elected at the 1st WPK Congress in 1946.
 It was composed of 43 members.
-The numbers of Central Committee members have increased since then, with the 7th Congress in 2017 electing 235 members.
-Non-voting members, officially referred to as alternate members at the present, was introduced at the 2nd Congress.
+The numbers of Central Committee members have increased since then, with the 8th Congress in 2021 electing 250 members.
+Non-voting members, officially referred to as alternate members at the present, were introduced at the 2nd Congress.

 The Central Committee convenes at least once a year for a plenary session ("meeting"), and shall function as a top forum for discussion about relevant policy issues.
 It operates on the principle of the Monolithic Ideological System and the Great Leader theory.
 The role of the Central Committee has varied throughout history.
 In its early history until the August Faction Incident it was a forum in which different factions competed.
-Since then it has generally exercises power through formal procedures defined in the party rules.
+Since then, it has generally exercised power through formal procedures defined in the party rules.
 However, its actual ability to affect outcomes of national-level personnel decisions is non-existent, as that function has generally been, in practice, carried out by the Kim family and the Politburo.
-Nonetheless, Central Committee plenums function as venues whereby policy is formally implemented and public announcements made.
+Nonetheless, Central Committee plenums function as venues whereby policy is formally implemented, and public announcements made.
 Decisions are released publicly in the form of "resolutions" or "decisions".

 History

 The Central Committee was established at the 1st Congress when its 1st composition was elected.
-It was composed of 43-members, and has since expanded at all congresses.
+It was composed of 43-members and has since expanded at all congresses.
 From 1948 to 1961 an average of 2.4 meetings per year were held, about the same rate as the Central Committee of the Communist Party of the Soviet Union.
 Meetings held during this period frequently did not exceed one day.
 The Central Committee's power lay not in how often (or for how long) it met but in its apparatus.
-Controlled by the Politburo rather than the Central Committee, the apparatus was the nominal government of North Korea under Kim Il-sung.
+Controlled by the Politburo rather than the Central Committee, the apparatus was the nominal government of North Korea under Kim Il Sung.
 The Central Committee was not convened for a plenary session between 1993 and 2010.

 It was a 37-year interval between the 6th Congress and the 7th Congress.
-The Central Committee and its apparatus was weakened greatly under Kim Jong-il, with several offices remaining unfilled.
+The Central Committee and its apparatus were weakened greatly under Kim Jong Il, with several offices remaining unfilled.
 Beginning in 2005 he took several steps to revitalize the party, appointing senior officials to new posts.
 Pak Nam Gi was appointed head of the Planning and Finance Department, and Jang Song-thaek was appointed head of the Administrative Department.
 Overseeing all security matters, Jang was indirectly restored to his duties and responsibilities as head of the Organization and Guidance Department.
 The 3rd Conference of Representatives (held in September 2010) renewed the composition of the Central Committee; however, the power to give it a new term is held by the party congress.